-11. A respondent may bring an advisor to a hearing.
+- 11. A respondent may bring an advisor to a hearing.
 The advisor must be a student, a member of the faculty, or an administrator at the University.
-During the hearing the advisor may only advise during recesses granted by the board and may clarify procedural questions before, during, or after the hearing.

-12. The board will make decisions about responsibility and sanction(s), if appropriate, during closed session, and their decisions regarding responsibility shall be based on the evidential standard of "preponderance of the evidence."
+During the hearing, the advisor may only advise during recesses granted by the board and may clarify procedural questions before, during, or after the hearing. - 12.
+The board will make decisions about responsibility and sanction(s), if appropriate, during closed session, and their decisions regarding responsibility shall be based on the evidential standard of "preponderance of the evidence."
 The board is responsible for determining if it is more likely than not that the alleged violation occurred.
 The complainant need not provide evidence beyond a reasonable doubt in a hearing.
 Decisions rendered during hearings shall be by majority vote of the voting members present.
 The board will forward its finding and recommended sanction(s) to the dean of students who will review and implement them in the name of the University.
 The considered judgment of the board shall be taken by the dean of students as a binding recommendation, to be modified only in extraordinary circumstances.
 The respondent(s) will be notified in writing via e-mail of the hearing outcome and any sanctions imposed as well as guidelines for filing an appeal.
-In cases involving sexual misconduct and sexual violence, both the respondent and the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the complainant will be notified in writing via e-mail of the hearing outcome as well as any sanctions imposed, where appropriate.
+In cases involving sexual misconduct and sexual violence, both the respondent and the complainant will be notified in writing via e-mail of the hearing outcome as well as any sanctions imposed, where appropriate.